Principal Component Analysis (PCA) & Autoencoders

 Kernel PCA

-Given an \(N \times D\) data matrix, PCA requires the eigenvectors of the \(D \times D\) covariance matrix \(X^\top X\).
-If \(D \gg N\), working with the \(N \times N\) Gram matrix \(K = \Phi \Phi^\top\) is much more efficient - its entries are inner products \(\langle \phi(x_i), \phi(x_j) \rangle\).
+Given an \(N \times D\) data matrix, PCA requires the eigenvectors of the \(D \times D\) covariance matrix \(\frac{1}{N} X^\top X\) of the centered data matrix \(X\).
+The factor \(\frac{1}{N}\) does not change the eigenvectors.
+If \(D \gg N\), working with the \(N \times N\) Gram matrix \(K = \Phi \Phi^\top\) is much more efficient.
+Its entries are inner products \(\langle \phi(x_i), \phi(x_j) \rangle\).
 In the linear case, \(\phi\) is the identity and \(K_{ij} = x_i^\top x_j\).

-Kernel PCA (KPCA) is a nonlinear generalization of classical PCA that uses the kernel trick, which allows us to replace inner products \(x_i^\top x_j\) with a kernel function \(K_{ij} = \mathcal{K}(x_i, x_j)\).
+Kernel PCA (kPCA) is a nonlinear generalization of classical PCA that uses the kernel trick, which allows us to replace inner products \(x_i^\top x_j\) with a kernel function \(K_{ij} = \mathcal{K}(x_i, x_j)\).
+The spectral structure that makes this work is formalized by Mercer's theorem (for continuous positive-definite kernels on a compact domain) and, more generally, by the reproducing kernel Hilbert space (RKHS) construction developed in our functional-analysis section.

-The kPCA implicitly replaces \(x_i\) with \(\phi(x_i) = \phi_i\).
-Let \(\Phi\) be the corresponding design matrix.
-Assuming the features are centered, the covariance matrix in feature space is represented by: \[ S_{\phi} = \frac{1}{N} \sum_i \phi_i \phi_i^T. \] The normalized eigenvectors of \(S\) are given by: \[ V_{kPCA} = \Phi^\top U \Lambda^{-\frac{1}{2}} \] where \(U\) is an orthogonal matrix containing the eigenvectors of the kernel (Gram) matrix \(K = \Phi \Phi^\top\) with corresponding eigenvalues in \(\Lambda\).
+The normalized eigenvectors of \(S_{\phi}\) are given by: \[ V_{kPCA} = \Phi^\top U \Lambda^{-\frac{1}{2}} \] where \(U\) is an orthogonal matrix containing the eigenvectors of the kernel (Gram) matrix \(K = \Phi \Phi^\top\) with corresponding eigenvalues in \(\Lambda\).

 Since \(\phi_i\) can be infinite dimensional, we cannot compute \(V_{kPCA}\) directly.
 Instead, we express the projection of a test vector \(x_*\) entirely in terms of kernel evaluations: